Public Works Department

 Support Services Division

-- Division Support and Customer Service includes city utility billing services, project coordination, financial and administrative support, and the department safety program.
-The organizational management of these services is provided under the Support Services Division, and the funding comes from all Public Works divisions.
+- Support Services includes billing services, project coordination, financial and administrative support and the department safety program.
+The organizational management of these services is provided under the Support Services division, and the corresponding appropriations are distributed across all Public Works divisions.

-- Facilities and Asset Management (FAM) provides new construction, routine and major maintenance, renovation and replacement, in accordance with industry standards for several city-owned buildings and structures.
+- Facilities and Asset Management (FAM) provides new construction, major maintenance, renovation and replacement and operations and maintenance services in accordance with industry standards for the city-owned buildings and structures it maintains.
 FAM manages the Capital Development, Facility Renovation and Replacement and Equipment Replacement funds.
-FAM manages Energy Performance Contracts, and along with Fleet Services, and collaborates citywide to implement Boulder’s Climate Commitment.
+FAM manages Energy Performance Contracts, and along with Fleet Services, collaborates citywide to implement Boulder’s Climate Commitment.
 FAM is also involved with environmental remediation projects.

-- Fleet Services maintains all vehicles and equipment in the city’s fleet in accordance with industry standards and provides corrective maintenance on all mobile and stationary communications equipment.
-Fleet Services also manages the Fleet Replacement Fund, actively works with internal customers to replace vehicles with those that are alternatively fueled, and provides a variety of fuel types for the city’s fleet.
+- Fleet Services maintains all vehicles and equipment in the city’s fleet in accordance with industry standards.
+Fleet Services also manages the Fleet Replacement Fund by actively working with internal customers to replace vehicles with those that are alternatively fueled and provide a variety of fuel types for the city’s fleet.

 - The Airport consists of airport operations, repair and renovation of associated city buildings, grounds maintenance, pavement upkeep and repairs, fueling system maintenance, snow removal, planning and management of all capital improvement plan (CIP) projects and natural resource management.

-- The Water Resources manages the city’s municipal raw water supplies and hydroelectric facilities.
-This group manages the diversion, storage, and delivery of raw water and completes water rights accounting.
-This workgroup also manages the leasing of raw water supplies to agricultural users, protects the city’s water rights in water court proceedings, acts as a liaison with ditch companies, and manages the instream flow program for Boulder Creek.
+- The Water Resources group manages the city’s municipal raw water supplies and hydroelectric facilities.
+This group manages the diversion, storage and delivery of raw water and completes water rights accounting.
+This workgroup also manages the leasing of raw water supplies to agricultural users, protects the City’s water rights in water court proceedings, acts as a liaison with ditch companies, and manages the instream flow program for Boulder Creek.

-- The Wastewater Treatment is responsible for protection of environmental quality and public health through safe and efficient operation and maintenance of the wastewater treatment facility (WWTF).
-Operations are managed to be in compliance with federal and state regulations and with the Clean Water Act.
+- Water Resources Recover group is responsible for protection of environmental quality and public health through safe and efficient operation and maintenance of the water resources recovery facility (WWRF).
+Operations are managed following federal and state regulations including the Clean Water Act.

 - Water Quality and Environmental Services serves as a technical resource and provides regulatory support for the Utilities Division and other city departments.
 Services include implementation of, and support for, regulatory permits, monitoring to meet regulations, evaluating performance of wastewater treatment and drinking water treatment processes, and implementation of programs to protect the health of natural systems.
 The group also provides project management services in support of integrating water quality enhancement and regulatory compliance into the city’s Capital Improvement Program.